Normal (Gaussian) Distribution

-The most common and widely used probability distribution in statistical analysis is the Normal (or Gaussian) distribution function.
-It is sometimes called the “Bell Curve.”
+The most common and widely used probability distribution in statistical analysis is the normal (or Gaussian) distribution function.
+It is sometimes called the “bell curve.”
 The PDF, p(x), is defined by Equation 9 and is shown in standard form in Figure 3.6, where μ is the mean and σ is the standard deviation of the variable, x.
-As a symmetrical distribution, the skewness equals zero, while the kurtosis equals 3 (excess kurtosis = 0).
+The distribution is symmetrical so the skewness equals zero and the kurtosis equals 3 (excess kurtosis = 0).

-It is named after the German mathematician Carl Friedrich Gauss who derived its basic form in his 1809 monogram on the motion of planets and comets.
-He found that by using the function e –kδ2 to represent the distribution of random errors δ in measurements (where k is a scale factor) he could prove that the Least Squares method of fitting data (see Section 2.5) provided the best (most probable) result.
-He also used it to determine the statistics of the mean value of a series of measurements having this random error (jump to the lesson on Confidence Intervals).
+Gaussian distribution is named after the German mathematician Carl Friedrich Gauss.
+He derived the distribution’s basic form in his 1809 monogram on the motion of planets and comets.
+By using the function e –kδ2 to represent the distribution of random errors δ in measurements (where k is a scale factor), he could prove that the least-squares method of fitting data generated the most probable result.
+He also used the distribution to determine the statistics of the mean value of a series of measurements having this random error (visit the lesson on Confidence Intervals.)

 The cumulative distribution function (CDF) is another form for representing a probability distribution.
 The CDF plots the probability that x is less than a particular value X, which is often written as P(x < X).
-This is shown in Figure 3.7 for the Normal distribution.
-Mathematically it is given by Equation 10, where erf(…) is the error function.
+This is shown in Figure 3.7 for the normal distribution.
+Mathematically, it is given by Equation 10, where erf(…) is the error function.